Empowering underrepresented students in STEM through hands-on research

 Many of the faculty are also members of the GDSCN.

-• Annandale, VA: Northern Virginia Community College
+• Alexandria, VA: Northern Virginia Community College

 • Atlanta, GA: Spelman College